tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 * Real time, receive the order event within a second.
 * Order event content included.
-* You can filter on which order events to receive (in the company integration settings or in your integration).
+* You can filter on which order events to receive (in the company integration settings or filter in your integration).
 * You do not have to build or configure the polling pattern.

 Con's: